Sony took their hi-fi product lines very seriously back in the day and this TA-FA777ES amplifier is a testament to it.

 Year: 1999 – 2001?

 With the lid off, you can see the Sony TA-FA777ES is a serious unit.
 Big filter capacitors mean lots of stored energy, great for dynamics.

 OK, enough golden puns, time for service.
-In this case, I cleaned and lubricated switches and controls and adjusted bias current to the output devices.
-I also cleaned the entire unit, treated the connectors and so on.
+In this case, I cleaned and lubricated switches and controls and adjusted the bias current to the output devices.
+I also cleaned the entire unit, treated the connectors, and so on.

 Comparing New and Gold…

 Before you ask about new amplifiers and the latest technology, let me save you some time.
-There is no new technology in amplifiers that improves sonic performance.
-Sony doesn’t even make high-end amplifiers any more.
+There is very little new technology in modern amplifiers that improves sonic performance.
+Sony doesn’t even make high-end amplifiers anymore.
 Denon, Luxman, Marantz and Yamaha do, and you pay dearly for modern amplifiers like this, so let’s look at some current ‘equivalents’.

 The Yamaha AS-3000 is a lovely amplifier, priced at $8,999 AUD and featuring a similar build and power output.
 The AS-2100 is not as good but costs less @ $3,999.
 Luxman makes the gorgeous L-507uXII, a snip at just $8,499, or the L-505uXII @ $6,499.
 The pretty Marantz PM11S3 is definitely not as well-built as the Sony yet costs $8,600 AUD.
 Perhaps the closest in spirit is the Denon PMA2500NE, priced at $5,199.
 It contains a DAC and is nearly as well put together.
 Yes, I said nearly.
 Which of these would I have?
 This Sony, or the Yamaha AS-3000.

 Hopefully, you see the problem.
-There’s sort of similar stuff out there, but not really, and it’s scary-expensive.
-Needless to say, the Sony’s owner, a lovely gentleman who works for one of the last real hi-fi stores in Perth, is very happy with his amplifier and doesn’t want or need to take out a second mortgage for a replacement.
+There’s kind of similar stuff out there, but not really, and it’s scary-expensive.
+Needless to say, this Sony’s owner, a gentleman who works for one of the last real hi-fi stores in Perth, is very happy with his amplifier and doesn’t want or need to take out a second mortgage for a replacement.
 He’s not parting with this beauty any time soon!

 If you would like Liquid Audio to service your cherished Sony ES series components, don’t hesitate to make a booking.